-To prevent accidental starting of the genset during installation, do not connect the battery cables at the battery until so instructed in Installation Review and Startup (Page 16).
+To prevent accidental starting of the genset during installation, do not connect the battery cables at the battery until so instructed in Installation Review and Startup (Page 18) and make sure an automatic genset starting system is disabled.

 AWARNING Accidental starting of the genset can cause severe personal injury or death.
 Do not connect the starting battery until so instructed in Installation Review and Startup.
+Make sure an automatic genset starting system is disabled.